jitsi/handbook/docs/dev-guide/iframe-events.md

 }
 ```

-`participantId` is `null` for a source that is not backed by a participant, such
+`participantId` is `null` when nothing in the meeting backs the source: the
+`whiteboard`, `sharedvideo` and `tile` roles, a `screenshare` role while nobody
+is sharing, or a named participant who has since left.
+A participant who is
-as the whiteboard, and for one whose participant has no video to render yet.
+there but has no video to render still reports their id, because the source
+resolves the participant independently of the track.

 ### secondScreenClosed